a-bangk/snippets.eu/README.md

 ### Flask Server

 Snippets runs on a local server under the service-user-snippets account.
-Passwords and logins are kept in Bitwarden.
+Passwords and logins are kept in password manager.

 To follow logs: